machinat/sociably/website/docs/dependency-injection.md

 );
 ```

 In the example above, `Base.Profiler` can be used to fetch profile of users from different platforms, the implementations is registered along with the platform modules.
-And the `Base.StateControllerI` is the interface to access the channel/user state, no matter which storage you registered (more about state will be discuss [later](using-states.md)).
+And the `Base.StateController` is the interface to access the channel/user state, no matter which storage you registered (more about state will be discuss [later](using-states.md)).

 For now the following `Base` interfaces are supported:

-- [`Bot`](/): render content to channel across platforms
+- [`Bot`](/api/modules/core_base_bot): send messages to a channel across platforms, also available on `Machinat.Bot`.
-- [`Profiler`](/): fetch profile of users across platforms.
+- [`Profiler`](/api/modules/core_base_profiler): fetch profile of users across platforms, also available on `Machinat.Profiler`.
-- [`StateControllerI`](/): save and load state from storages.
+- [`StateController`](/api/modules/core_base_statecontroller): save and load state from state storage.
-- [`IntentRecognizerI`](/): recognize intent with external providers.
+- [`IntentRecognizer`](api/modules/core_base_intentrecognizer): recognize intent with external providers.
+- [`Marshaler`](api/modules/core_base_marshaler): marshal/unmarshal instances of built-in classes like user and channel.

 ## Next